Based in South Wales.

 The choir is all about wellbeing and we are a very accepting bunch of people – with no judgement.

-This is a community arts/ wellbeing and participatory project which the aim to welcome people who have been displaced from their home countries.
+This is a community arts/ wellbeing and participatory project, with the aim to welcome people who have been displaced from their home countries.

-We have performed and workshops at a wonderful array of venues and setting sin South Wales – including at Wales International Eisteddfod with Catrin Finch, Green Spaces Dark Skies, Butetown Carnival, WMC, Sherman Theatre, Wales International Museum, St Fagans the Welsh Folk Museum etc
+We have performed and held workshops at a wonderful array of venues and settings in South Wales – including at Wales International Eisteddfod with Catrin Finch, Green Spaces Dark Skies, Butetown Carnival, WMC, Sherman Theatre, Wales International Museum, St Fagans the Welsh Folk Museum, etc.

 We became an independent CIC in 2020.

 We meet on Mondays at the Oasis Centre.
-Please contact before joining as it’s not an open access choir although we want to encourage those who have been or are going through the UK asylum process to join us.
+Please contact me before joining as it’s not an open access choir, although we want to encourage those who have been or are going through the UK asylum process to join us.

-The choir have been running for approximately 12 years.
-Currently women’s voices but hope to encourage men with an occasional ‘add on’ choir
+The choir has been running for approximately 12 years.
+Currently women’s voices but hope to encourage men with an occasional ‘add on’ choir.